cap10morgan/rucursive/README.md

 No idea!
-I use it for cleaning up the responses from third-party web services where the HTTParty data structure returned follows the JSON response as closely as possible, but I want to "Ruby-ize" it by makeing the keys snake-cased and symbols.
+I use it for cleaning up the responses from third-party web services where the HTTParty data structure returned follows the JSON response as closely as possible, but I want to "Ruby-ize" it by making the keys snake-cased and symbols.
 I also convert the values that look like numbers or bools into actual numerics and bools.